SAM1050 / SAM1050E

 The student:

-• displays the ability and willingness to demonstrate reflective engagement with social issues one perceives as important
+• display the ability and willingness to demonstrate reflective engagement with social issues one perceives as important.

-• demonstrates the ability to balance one’s own commitment with regard to others and the common good in a pluralistic society
+• demonstrate the ability to balance one’s own commitment with regard to others and the common good in a pluralistic society.

-• reflects on personal attitudes toward social movements of which one is not a part
+• reflect on personal attitudes toward social movements of which one is not a part.

 Modes of Instruction